dillhong/Fantasy-Football-Career-Rankings/README.md

 - Playoff appearance rate
 - Average Points For Rank

-Each metric is standardized (how many standard deviations above or below the mean) and added together to give a true value.
+Each metric is standardized (how many standard deviations above or below the mean).
+Playoff wins are given a 1.35x multipler to give more significance while playoff appearances are reduced to only 0.25x its value, reducing its impact.
+All the Z-Scores are added together to give a true value.

 Other metrics measures are miscellaneous.

 Work in Progress: